gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

      }
      ```

+1. Optionally,if you followed the first way of finding the `DOCKER_AUTH_CONFIG`
-1. Do a `docker logout` on your computer if you don't need access to the
+   value, do a `docker logout` on your computer if you don't need access to the
    registry from it:

      ```bash